EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-12.md

 ```
 Adjust the LM Studio URL/model as needed.

+Optional vLLM note: If you started vLLM via Docker in Session 08, point the client to `http://localhost:8000/v1` and set `model` to the tiny model you launched (for example, `TinyLlama/TinyLlama-1.1B-Chat-v1.0`).
+The OpenAI Python client also works by supplying `base_url` and a dummy `api_key`.

 ## Part C – Hands-on Lab 2 (45 Minutes)
 ### Readiness Checklist
  Provide teams with the following list and check off items together: